1. Home

 Donate now

-What do people in Venezuela need right now?
+What people in Venezuela need right now

 This disaster comes at a time when millions of people in Venezuela were already struggling to survive.